-DISCIPLINE PLAN (JDA)
+DISCIPLINE PLAN (ID and ICD-2)

-The superintendent shall development a discipline plan which, upon board approval, shall be implemented and distributed to each student enrolled in the district.
-The parents, legal guardian or custodian of each student shall sign a statement verifying that they have been givennotice of the discipline plan.
+The superintendent shall develop a discipline plan which, upon board approval, shall be implemented and distributed to each student enrolled in the district.
+The parents, legal guardian or custodian of each student shall sign a statement verifying that they have been given notice of the discipline plan.